 Motivation aside, Parent warns that hacking a webcam is relatively easy.
 "If you have access to the physical computer, all you need is some tech knowledge and a USB key and you're done," he says.
 Remote access, he explains, requires some form of user involvement.
 "Something has to be clicked, a doc has to be opened," he says.
 But all in all, it's a relatively simple hack that can be hard to detect.
 "It's very difficult to protect yourself from this type of attack because the stuff that we do normally, like opening email, is stuff that just happens," says Parent.
 "The best thing you can do is to have security software, keep everything up to date, and cross your fingers."

 The couple still has no idea how the computer was accessed.
 "My boyfriend has nothing outstanding in his browser history, there's no security alert, no virus," Clark says.
 "He ran a scan and it came back normal."

 According to Clark, the police's initial intervention offered little assistance.
 "They came over and took a statement, and they were very nice and polite and completely useless."

-VICE contacted the Toronto police and was referred to one department after another, a Kafkaesque series of phone calls that illustrates how complicated navigating this type of offence can be.
+VICE contacted the Toronto police and was referred to one department after another, a Kafkaesque series of phone calls that illustrates how complicated navigating this type of offense can be.

-When we finally reached the detective in charge of Clark's case, Constable Garth Naidoo said he was unable to share much information.
+When the detective in charge of Clark's case, Constable Garth Naidoo, was finally reached, he said he was unable to share much information.
 "At this point it's very early in the investigation."

 Naidoo told VICE his team needed more details from Clark in order to move forward, but had been unable to reach her.
 He then inquired as to how we had managed to reach her and asked if we could provide them with the name of Clark's employer or another phone number.